Protecting the Elderly from Broker Fraud

 - Mentions of a new financial advisor who is making promises or guarantees

-- Giving complete control or even partial access of their financial accounts
+- Giving complete control or even partial access of their financial accounts to someone else

 - Making out checks directly to an individual claiming to be an investment advisor